 Mr Mellis, Mr Fletcher and Mrs Frank all recall meeting in each others houses to iron out the plans for the centre whilst Mrs Thomas’ mother was one of the first volunteers in the kitchen.

 In 1985 the UK experienced a second wave of inner city uprisings, this time in Haringey, Brixton, Toxteth and Lozells.
-By 1986 with the help of Sandwell Council and funding from the Urban Program the organisation was established.
+The group decided to go ahead and open the first bank account in 1985; and by 1986 with the help of Sandwell Council and funding from the Urban Program the organisation was established.

 It was against this political background that WBACRC was opened with the aim to having a place for African Caribbean people to socialise and hold events that bound the community together.